yegor256/takes/README.md

+# Takes

-This is a pure object-oriented Java7 web development framework.
+Takes is a pure object-oriented and immutable Java7 web development framework.
 Its key benefits, comparing to all others, include:

  * all (!) interfaces and classes are immutable
  * not a single static property or a method
- * no reflection or class manipulations
+ * not a single reflection or class manipulation
- * XML+XSLT out-of-the-box
+ * XML+XSLT and JSON out-of-the-box
  * 100% RESTful

 ## Quick Start